top of page

 Guides

-The guides are a very important feature to you rod.
-Your rods guides will be decided on how the rod will be used and what type or line size will be used.
-If a guide is to small some heavy lines and knots will have a hard time passing threw and cause problems so its important to know what size and what type of line you plan on using before picking guides.
-Guides come a varity of colors and types of materials.
-Ring type and frame material can be changed to help in the performance of the rod.
-Here are some examples of differnt types of guides.
+The guides are a very important feature to your rod.
+The way to determine what guides will be used, depends on what line size & type.
+If a guide is too small, some heavy lines and knots will have a hard time passing through and may cause problems.
+It's important to know what size and type of line you plan on using before picking guides.

 1 2 3 4 5 6